This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 street away from the crowds on Portobello Road.
 It is the sister restaurant to the more popular Osteria Basilico and

+Mediterraneo just down the street.
 Great food and excellent service.
 More Local oriented than tourist.

 There are a number of coffee shops, cafes, and bakeries nearby.

-but less so during the week.
+Mikes Cafe* is a local staple.
+It gets packed on weekends, but less so during the week.
 Amazing breakfasts, reasonable prices.
 I think they might also do lunch.
 Fun atmosphere too!
 Be sure to try it.

 Farm Girl Cafes (nearest is on Portobello Road) is an